HubGrep/hubgrep_search/README.md

 Create a config by copying `.env.dist` to `.env`, and add the missing values.

-Next, there is a`docker-compose.prod.yml` file, which would start an instance of hubgrep. along with a redis db for caching, and postgres to store user data, like hosters you want to include in your searches.
+Next, there is a`docker-compose.prod.yml` file, which would start an instance of HubGrep.
+It contains redis db for caching, and postgres to store user data such as service-hosters which have been added.

-You should check if this is running the configuration you want (maybe you want to use another database, for example).
+You should check if the dockerfile contain the configuration you want (maybe you want to use another database, for example).

-Also, it might be a good idea to make a copy of that file to use, so that you dont run into conflicts when pulling new versions of this repo.
+Also, it might be a good idea to make a copy of this dockerfile, so that you dont run into conflicts when pulling new versions of this repo.

 #### First start